JWST Grant Funding and Budget Submissions

 - All costs must be required for the project and justified in detail in the Budget Narrative.

 - Science and budget proposals are reviewed in detail.
 Budgeted costs must be linked directly to achieving the specific work and science goals described in the approved science proposal.
+Only tasks that are specifically identified in the science proposal and absolutely necessary for the JWST science will be considered for funding support.

 - Unusual or particularly high costs are especially scrutinized and must be well justified.